United Arab Emirates

 | High dependency on state-linked monopolies for utilities and essential digital services |

-NO. Headline rate: 0%.
-The catch: United Arab Emirates makes tax residency easy to trigger and stubborn to shed.
-You pay nothing locally, but you stay on the registry.
-And registries are CRS-reported to every other country you also touch.
+Headline rate: 0%.
+The catch: United Arab Emirates makes tax residency easy to catch and a pain to shake off.

-NO. United Arab Emirates doesn't tax what you hold.
-No capital gains, no annual wealth assessment, no inheritance regime.
-The value sitting in your portfolio compounds untouched, and leaves it the same way it arrived.
+United Arab Emirates keeps its hands off what you hold.
+No capital gains tax, no annual wealth grab, no inheritance regime.

-YES.
-Corporate tax in United Arab Emirates sits at a low 9%, with VAT around it.
-Setting up and running a company is cheap; the rate won't be what kills a venture here.
+Corporate tax in United Arab Emirates sits at a low 9%, VAT included in the good mood.
+Setting up and running a company is cheap; whatever ends up killing your venture here, it won't be the tax bill.

-YES.
-United Arab Emirates is built for holding.
-An extensive treaty network (85 signed agreements) cuts withholding on cross-border dividend, interest and royalty flows, and a full participation-exemption regime (100% on qualifying dividends and gains) lets value flow through without a domestic layer.
-The classic elite-tier setup: a holding structured here travels well across borders.
+United Arab Emirates is built for holding, plain and simple.
+An extensive treaty network (85 signed agreements) hacks down withholding on cross-border dividends, interest and royalties, and a full participation exemption (100% on qualifying dividends and gains) lets value flow through without a domestic tollbooth.

 | Country | Status | Dividends | Interest | Royalties |